 The Dubai Future Councils initiative was set up at the beginning of 2019.
 Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum is a Crown Prince of Dubai, United Arab Emirates.
 He is also a chairman of the Dubai Executive Council and a chairman of the Board of Trustees of DFF.
 He has set up this initiative.
 The new council is a part of this initiative.

-The belief of the government administration Dubai Future Foundation (DFF) is that the people and the environment of Dubai can provide a unique place.
-Creating the future through the place is also their belief.
+The belief of the government administration Dubai Future Foundation (DFF) is that the people and the environment of Dubai can provide a unique place for creating the future.
 Whereas affecting the future in a positive manner by today’s actions is a goal of DFF and thus people can benefit in every aspect globally, according to the official LinkedIn account of Dubai Future Foundation.